Claiming the old types of ESA

 You only have to make 1 application for the old types of ESA.
 When you apply, the DWP will check if you can get 1 or both types.

 You’ll need to show that your medical condition makes it difficult to work – this is called 'limited capability for work'.
-If you haven’t already, ask your GP for proof you’ve got limited capability for work.
+If you haven’t already, ask your GP or the doctor who's treating you for proof you’ve got limited capability for work.
 This is called a 'fit note'.
-If your GP won’t give you a fit note, get help from your nearest Citizens Advice.
+If they won’t give you a fit note, get help from your nearest Citizens Advice.